collage of mountain vistasLink to McGuire Woods: Opening Doors for Virginians with Disabilitieswww.mcguirewoods.com www.mcguirewoodsconsulting.com

 GIFT SHOP: Publications on Civil War history available for purchase.

 ADDITIONAL INFORMATION: This visitor center accessible for wheelchairs.
-Easy access to auditorium, museum and restrooms.
+Easy access to auditorium, museum and rest rooms.
 A slide show shown daily.
-Hours: 8:30-6:30 from mid-Jun to Labor Day.
-The rest of the year the center is open from 9-5.
+Hours: 9-5 daily.
 Closed Jan 1 and Dec 25.

 PARKING: 1 wheelchair accessible parking space.